EICC Working Groups

 Validated Audit Process

 The Validated Audit Process (VAP) provides companies assurance in identifying risks and driving improvements and robust management systems for labor, ethics, health, safety, and environmental conditions in the Electronics supply chain.
 The VAP Working Group enhances and oversees the VAP process tools.

 Many industries’ supply chains face the challenge of excessive working hours, and the electronics industry is no exception.
-EICC formed the Working Hours Working Group to address the root causes of excessive working hours.
+The EICC has a special taskforce of members leading our short- and long-term approach to help our members bring down working hours in electronics manufacturing.

 Back to Top^